ManasviPentareddy/UMBC-DATA606-Capstone/docs/Proposal.md

 #### What are your research questions?

+* What factors influence housing prices in Boston suburbs?

 * Can we predict the median value of owner-occupied homes based on attributes such as crime rate, number of rooms, and proximity to highways?

 ### 3. Data